TransLink (British Columbia): Buses

 All buses in the TransLink fleet are accessible, with most being low-floor vehicles that have ramps, although some are high-floor vehicles that have specially designed lifts.
 However, some stops are considered inaccessible if there is insufficient room to deploy the lifts or ramps.

 There is space for two wheelchairs on each bus, and the wheelchair area is also used for walkers and baby strollers.
 Passengers using wheelchairs have priority for these positions, and lower-priority users (such as those with strollers) are required to vacate the space as needed.

 In August 2006, TransLink began replacing its entire fleet of inaccessible electric trolley buses with 188 standard 12.2 m low-floor accessible trolley buses.
 In 2008 and 2009, it purchased 74 new articulated 18.3 m low-floor accessible trolley buses, which are used on routes #3 (Main), #8 (Fraser), #10 (Granville), and #20 (Victoria).
 By the end of 2009, the entire fleet of trolley buses was low-floor and accessible.

 In late 2008, TransLink introduced voice announcement systems on most buses to help those with vision impairments or unfamiliar with the region and to allow operators to focus on driving instead of making announcements.
 The annunciators use a computer-generated voice to call out bus stops and other messages, using GPS technology installed on each bus to identify the bus's location and the next stop.
 There were a few problems with the system, however, such as audio quality and volume levels.

 SkyTrain

 All of the SkyTrain network, including stations and vehicles, is accessible.
 Older Bombardier Mark I cars have one wheelchair-designated spot, while the Bombardier Mark II and Mark III cars, along with the Hyundai Rotem cars, have two.

 Some newer accessibility features introduced include Bombardier Mark II and Mark III cars with door indicator lights and LED route maps.

 SeaBus

-All SeaBus vessels and both Lonsdale Quay and Waterfront Stations are accessible.
+All SeaBus vessels and both Lonsdale Quay and Waterfront station are accessible.